 It all began with coffee in the kitchen of a co-working space in Amsterdam, where Marte Visser, founder of the ‘Time is Now‘ foundation, and Steven Fockema Andreae, Head of Sales Western Europe at commercetools met.
-They were both working on their own projects and started sharing ideas with each other over friendly conversation.
+They were both working on their own projects and started sharing ideas with each other over a friendly conversation.
 Marte was heavily involved in the structuring and buildup of the ‘Time is Now‘, which grabbed Steven’s attention from the get-go.

-The thinking behind the foundation is to educate children from an early age in regard to environmental themes.
+Steven: The thinking behind the foundation is to educate children from an early age in regard to environmental themes.
 We consider such ideas to be highly important for the future, creating a stronger consciousness around sustainability for the next generation.
 Marte supports her concept with passion, and she has built a great network.
 She is extremely skilled at sparking excitement in others, as well as bringing people together.
 However, advertising and fundraising are more complex matters.
 Hence, I have always given her advice during our discussions.
 Even though commercetools has opened its own office in Amsterdam, our relationship remains the same.
 The next logical step was naturally to support the foundation financially, as we are deeply impacted by the objectives of ‘Time is Now’.

 Steven: Aside from financial support, I advise Marte and her colleagues on promotion and sponsorship-related issues.
 We have, and remain, in close contact.